itsnamgyu/django-template/README.md

 ## Requirements

 Python 3.6.x or 3.7.x should work without problems.
-This template is being build mainly on 3.6.5.
+This template is being built mainly on 3.6.5.

 ## Getting Started